LogtalkDotOrg/logtalk3/library/random/NOTES.md

 seed using internal dynamic state.
 The predicates that update the seed are declared as synchronized (when running on Prolog backends that support threads).
-Still, care must be taken when using these objects from multi-threaded applications as there is no portable solution to protect seed updates from signals and prevent inconsistent state when threads are canceled.
+Still, care must be taken when using these objects from multi-threaded applications, as there is no portable solution to protect seed updates from signals and prevent inconsistent state when threads are canceled.